Analysis of Structured Deep Kernel Networks: Kernel methods and neural networks

-This representer theorem also allows for the use of a regularization term that depends monotonically on the RKHS norm of the function, i.e.\ $\mathcal{R}(f) = \Lambda(\Vert f \Vert_{\ns}^2)$.
-If the function $\Lambda: \R_{\geq 0} \rightarrow \R_{\geq 0}$ is even strictly monotonically increasing, every minimizer admits to such a representation.
-If also convexity of both the loss function $L$ and the regularization function $\Lambda$ is assumed, there is a unique solution of this form.
-The infinite-dimensional optimization problem is thus reduced to a finite dimensional one.
+This representer theorem also allows for the use of a regularization term that depends monotonically on the RKHS norm of the function, i.e.\ $\mathcal{R}(f) = \Lambda(\Vert f \Vert_{\ns}^2)$ for some monotonically increasing function $\Lambda: \R_{\geq 0} \rightarrow \R_{\geq 0}$.
+If $\Lambda$ is even strictly monotonically increasing, every minimizer admits such a representation.
+If also strong convexity of both the loss function $L$ and the regularization function $\Lambda$ is assumed, there is a unique solution of the form in Eq.\ \eqref{eq:approximant_kernel}.
+The infinite-dimensional optimization problem is thus reduced to a finite-dimensional one.

-It can be shown that for each positive definite kernel $k$ there exists at least a feature map $\phi: \Omega \rightarrow \mathcal{H}$ into a feature space $\mathcal{H}$ such that $k(x, y)= \langle \phi(x), \phi(y) \rangle_{\mathcal{H}}$.
-Also the opposite holds, i.e., any function $\tilde{k}(x, y) := \langle \phi(x), \phi(y) \rangle_{\mathcal{H}}$ is in fact a positive definite kernel on $\Omega$.
-Especially, it can be shown that kernel (ridge) regression is in fact linear regression applied to the data set $\left\{\left(\varphi(x_i), y_i\right)\right\}_{i=1}^N$ \cite{Goodfellow2016}, i.e., a simple algorithm is applied to the inputs that are transformed by means of the fixed feature map.
+It can be shown that for each positive definite kernel $k$ there exists at least one feature map $\phi: \Omega \rightarrow \mathcal{H}$ into a feature space $\mathcal{H}$ such that $k(x, z)= \langle \phi(x), \phi(z) \rangle_{\mathcal{H}}$.
+Also the opposite holds, i.e., any function $\tilde{k}(x, z) := \langle \phi(x), \phi(z) \rangle_{\mathcal{H}}$ is in fact a positive definite kernel on $\Omega$.
+Especially, it can be shown that kernel (ridge) regression is in fact linear regression applied to the data set $\left\{\left(\varphi(x_i), y_i\right)\right\}_{i=1}^N$ \cite{Goodfellow2016}, i.e., a simple algorithm (namely linear regression) is applied to the inputs that are transformed by means of the fixed feature map.
 This is partly a drawback of kernel methods, as they are limited by the fact that no data representation is learned from the data themselves, as instead is the case for neural networks, as we will discuss in the next section.
 Using our new method this limitation is removed.

-Another drawback since the rise of deep learning is that kernel methods have been considered to be less apt to process very large datasets, and indeed several limitations exists when using traditional techniques.
+Since the rise of deep learning, kernel methods have been considered to be less apt to process very large datasets, and indeed several limitations exists when using traditional kernel techniques.
 Nevertheless, recent research has developed methods that allow a very efficient computational scalability of kernel methods.
 We refer for example to the Nystrom method \cite{Williams2001}, to Random Fourier Features \cite{Rahimi2008}, to EigenPro \cite{Ma2017, Ma2019b} and to Falkon \cite{Meanti2020}.
-The last paper in particular includes also a very recent survey of state-of-the-art methods that allow to train kernel models with up to billions of points.
+The last paper in particular includes also a very recent survey of state-of-the-art methods that allow one to train kernel models with up to billions of data points.